VAO: Validation-Aligned Optimization for Cross-Task Generative Auto-Bidding: Experiments

 \subsection{Ablation Study}

-\textbf{Effects of Validation Signal.} To evaluate the role of the validation set in our task weighting strategy, we conduct an ablation study by removing the held-out validation data and instead using the total training gradient as the alignment target.
-This variant, denoted as ``w/o held-out validation'', relies solely on training dynamics without external generalization feedback.
-As shown in Fig. \ref{fig:validation}, despite better performance on the store conversion task, it underperforms our validation-aligned method by 21.21 in overall performance $\Delta m\%$.
-This discrepancy arises because tasks with rapid loss reduction may dominate the training gradients, biasing optimization toward certain tasks.
-While beneficial in the short term, this leads to overfitting to transient patterns and harms overall generalization.
-In contrast, our method uses out-of-distribution feedback from a temporally separated hold-out set, providing a more reliable and realistic estimate of a task’s generalization impact.
-This enables robust and well-calibrated task balance, leading to improved generalization.
+\textbf{Effects of Validation Signal.} To evaluate the efficacy of the validation signal, we conduct an ablation study by using the training gradient as the alignment target instead of the held-out validation gradient.
+This variant, denoted as ``VAO-Train'', aligns updates with an independent batch of training data rather than a validation set.
+As shown in Fig. \ref{fig:validation}, VAO-Train consistently underperforms our validation-aligned method across all metrics.
+This performance gap arises because using the training gradient as both the optimization direction and the alignment reference introduces self-referential bias.
+The alignment target contains task-specific sampling noise that is highly correlated with the update, which risks overfitting to the training distribution.
+In contrast, VAO leverages an external, unbiased signal from a held-out validation set, yielding a more reliable estimate of each source task’s true impact on target generalization.